maxwissink/OmniPanel/README.md

 ---

-## 🎨 Creating a Theme
-OmniPanel themes use standard web technologies.
-To keep the app secure and lightweight, **JavaScript is not allowed and will be blocked** inside theme folders—all logic is handled by the OmniPanel core.

-1. Navigate to `omnipanel/user/[your-theme-name]/html`.
-2. Add an `index.html` and your CSS files.
-3. Refer to the **Default Theme** provided in the repository as a template.

-The default theme is made for star citizen.

-Also please be carefull when downloading someone elses theme, I cannot guarantee that I filtered out all possibly mallicious tags

----

 ## 🗺️ Roadmap
-* **Drag-and-Drop Editor:** Build MFDs visually without touching code.
-* **Modular Blocks:** Advanced users can still code custom HTML/CSS "blocks" to be used in the visual editor.
 * **Multi-Instance Support:** Host different themes for different devices simultaneously.
 * **Slider Sync:** Real-time state syncing across multiple clients.
 * **Dedicated Client App:** Reducing browser "jank" with a native wrapper.